 - 1. If the cell and both neighbors are dead in the current state, then the cell is dead in the next state. - 2.
-If the cell and both neighbors are currently alive, then the cell is dead in the next state. - 3.
-If the cell and one of its neighbors are currently alive, then the cell is dead in the next state. - 4.
-If the cell is alive and both neighbors are dead in the current state, then the cell is alive in the next state. - 5.
-If the cell is dead and at least one of the neighbors is alive, then the cell is alive in the next state.
+If the cell and both neighbors are currently alive, then the cell is dead in the next state.

-2 We always employ the number of enrollments at course middle as the basis for our calculations, as these are the participants who still have a realistic chance on finishing the course with a certificate
+We always employ the number of enrollments at course middle as the basis for our calculations, as these are the participants who still have a realistic chance on finishing the course with a certificate